v3xlabs/edgeserver/.changeset/twenty-ladybugs-change.md

 "@edgelabs/app": patch
 ---

-Add information section and small fixes
+Add information section to the Admin page